 - Trade shows, conventions, and seminars

 - Local business taxes and fees

 In addition to revenue factors, net income also takes into account how well expenses are managed.
 Tax programs offered by the government may assist with increasing net income.
 For example, local and state tax levels vary, so choosing to locate a business in a certain area could result in a lower tax expense.
 The IRS also offers many tax credits to qualifying small businesses, including a credit for the production of renewable energy and a credit for companies providing child-care facilities and services.

-Net income shows the amount of profit generated, taking expenses into account.
-If gross income remains at an expected level, but net income starts to dip, a business can make adjustments by lowering expenses.
-If expenses are higher than gross income, the income statement will show a net loss.
+Net income shows the amount of profit generated, taking all expenses into account.
+If gross income remains at an expected level, but net income starts to dip, a business can make adjustments by searching for ways to lower certain expenses.
+If expenses are higher than income, the company will report a net loss.

 Calculating net income offers businesses the opportunity to review both revenue and costs line-by-line, and answer strategic questions like: Are there areas and opportunities to grow?
 What are the biggest costs?